The Gastronomical Imperial City of Hue

 Here's a bit of advice (to avoid looking puzzled like me the first time I was presented with a basket of these), many Vietnamese dishes are served with a combination of leaves & herbs - these are meant to wrap your finger food in NOT to be eaten separately (say like a salad).

-Apart from all the historical sites, Hue is a fun enough town to hang out in.
+Apart from all the historical sites, Hue is a pleasant town to hang out in.
 The center where most travelers stay is a hub for all kinds of shops and restaurants (though I suggest leaving the center for more authentic cuisine).
-Not too far away is a huge square where locals hang out and walking in the park along the riverfront is also a nice pastime.
+Not too far away is a huge square where locals hang out.
+Taking a stroll in the park along the riverfront is also a nice pastime.

-All in all, Hue is well worth a visit!
+All in all, Hue is definitely worth visiting!

 Leave a Reply